 When it went up on the board that my train would be delayed even longer, I began to become more anxious.
 I spent several minutes following the flow of my breath and repeating my mantra and thankfully it gradually started to calm me down.

 I was new to all of this and after several weeks of mindfulness training I was having mixed results.
 I was taking the training because my doctor sent me to talk to a psycho therapist to see if they could help me overcome my new invisible companions; anxiety and worry.
 He didn’t think it was a good idea to continue prescribing anti-anxiety medication.
 It was giving me headaches and making me sleepy not to mention that I was averse to taking any kind of pills.

 I never had a moment of anxiety or worry in my life and now at the grand old age of fifty four I couldn’t shake it.
 Seemingly, I had gone through my years ignorant of the panoply of subjects to worry about.
-This all changed one winter night when I was laying in bed and for the first time ever could not fall asleep.
-First it was too hot, then I worried about the heater, then wondered if I paid the bill.
+This all changed one winter night when I was lying in bed and for the first time ever could not fall asleep.
+First it was too hot, and then I worried about the heater, and then wondered if I paid the bill.
 Changed the oil in my car?
 What if I die, how will my family get along?
 What if my wife dies?
 What if my kids die?
 This thought shot me out of bed and onto my feet.
 What the hell was I thinking this kind of shit for?
 I walked around the house for a few minutes trying to shake the feeling and at the same time not wake anybody up.

 Everyone woke up anyway and I made a lame excuse about needing a glass of water even though they all knew that I always kept a glass of water on the nightstand next to the bed.
 The next morning they questioned me again and I just said that I had a disturbing dream.
 In fact it kind of made me wonder if it had really been a nightmare after all.